abusk/MyLLDs/api-rate-limiter/LLD.md

 ### Requirements
 * User able to add list of APIs to rate limit.
 By default, it limits any incoming APIs.
 * user able to add rate limit strategy
-* User Able to provide allowed rate per/s
+* User Able to provide allowed rate per/s.
-* User Able to add rules on the requester information(clientId, API key, IP address, CountryCode)
+* User Able to add rules on the requester information(clientId, API key, IP address, CountryCode).
-* System sends response (show error page with correct error message and code)
+* System sends response (show error page with correct error message and code).
-* Store information - who crossed rates, what is the rate information
+* Store information.

 ### Entities
 * Client